-Small Businesses confirm the economy still deleveraging and deflating
+- Feb 2010 - Small Businesses confirm economy is in deleveraging and deflation mode

 From the August 2010 NFIB report: